juliaguida/oystercard/node/express_ejs.md

 Many thanks to [Spike](http://github.com/Spike01) for the original design this component

-**As with all Makers materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.**

 We now have a tested server running, but we're only sending strings directly to our routes.
 Obviously, this is not ideal - what would be perfect is something like an `erb` file.
 Enter `ejs` - [embedded JavaScript](http://www.embeddedjs.com/).

 ##`ejs`

 `ejs` works almost exactly like `erb`, even down to the use of `<% %>` tags.
 However, unlike `.erb` and like all things Node, it doesn't come preinstalled with Express.
 As always, run `npm install --save ejs` to install and add it to your dependencies.
 You will also need to specify that you are using `ejs` as your templating engine, otherwise Express will not be able to render.
 While we're here, we can also specify a public folder, otherwise Express will not be able to serve any static content.

 ###Don't forget to always write a test first - while it may seem trivial for small changes in your views, as the complexity of your app increases, those tests will make sure that everything is behaving correctly.

 `server.js`
 ```javascript